+In June 2006, CCDC received a NMTC award of \$59 million.
 CCDC received a second NMTC award of \$65 million in May 2009, and a third award of \$25 million in August 2011.
 During the period from December 2009 to September 2012, CCDC transferred rights to investors in NMTC projects (entities CDEs 13-21).
-The NMTC compliance period was completed for CDEs 13-17, and these entities have been dissolved.
-The NMTC compliance period was completed for CDEs 18 and 20, and these entities will be dissolved.
 CCDC has a contingent obligation to reimburse the investors for any losses or shortfalls incurred as a result of the NMTC projects not being in compliance with certain regulations that would void the investors' ability to otherwise utilize tax credits stemming from the award.
+The NMTC compliance period was completed for all these entities, and CDEs 2-17, 20 and 21 have been dissolved.

 CCDC established various special purpose entities (CDEs 22-25) through which its investments in NMTC eligible activities will be conducted.
-As of March 31, 2019, there have been no activities in these entities.
+As of March 31, 2020, there have been no activities in these entities.

-NOTE 18.
+NOTE 19.
 NON-INTEREST REVENUE AND EXPENSE